Single Cloud TPU device and Cloud TPU Pod (beta) configurations

 - Ability to train much larger models than on a single Cloud TPU device

 Since not every ML model needs an entire Pod for training, Google Cloud Platform offers smaller sections called slices.
 Slices are internal allocations consisting of different numbers of TPU chips.
-For example, a 4x4 slice has 16 TPU chips for a total of 32 cores (16 TPU chips * 2 cores per chip), and a 8x8 slice has 64 TPU chips for a total of 128 cores.
+Slice sizes are defined in the same way for Cloud TPU v2 Pods and for Cloud TPU v3 Pods; v3 Pods have more TPU chips and therefore support more, and larger slices.
+For example, a v2 or v3 4x4 slice has 16 TPU chips for a total of 32 cores (16 TPU chips * 2 cores per chip), and a 8x8 slice has 64 TPU chips for a total of 128 cores.

-Pod slices are available in the following sizes.
-Several sizes are pictured in the diagram following the table.
+Cloud TPU v2 and v3 Pod slices are available in the following sizes.
+Several sizes are pictured in the diagrams following the tables.